 No-Program Score (NP).
 This score reflects what action the customer would have taken without the existence of the program.
 This derives from one question that asks respondents to rate the likelihood that they would have installed the exact same measure in the absence of receiving free measures in the kit (on a 0 to 10 scale, where 0 is not at all likely and 10 is extremely likely).
 A higher likelihood value means a higher free ridership level (i.e., a lower level of attribution to the program).

+Timing and Quantity Adjustment Factor (T&Q_ADJ).
+If the NP Score is >3, the T&Q Adjustment factor is computed.
+This factor adjusts the no-program score downwards for earlier installation of kit items and for installation of greater quantities than would have taken place in the program’s absence.
+It draws upon two survey questions asked of respondents who indicate they likely would have installed the same equipment without the program (a score greater than 3, on a scale from 0-10, on the NP question).

-Timing (T).
-This component accounts for earlier installation of a measure due to the program’s influence, and it derives from one question asking respondents about the likelihood (0-10 scale) that they would have purchased the measure within six months they not received the measure in a kit.
+The Timing component accounts for earlier installation of a measure due to the program’s influence, and it derives from one question asking respondents about the likelihood (0-10 scale) that they would have purchased the measure within six months they not received the measure in a kit.

-Quantity (Q).
-This component accounts for the installation of a greater number of measures than the customer would have installed independently.
+The Quantity component accounts for the installation of a greater number of measures than the customer would have installed independently.
 In particular, the question asks participants how likely they would have been to install fewer energy-efficient items had they not received them for free in the kit.
 The question applies only to measures with a quantity of greater than one.

 Given the low cost of measures provided in the energy-saving kits as well as the number of measures included in each kit, efforts have been made to streamline the free ridership battery to reduce the respondent’s burden.
-Consequently, the resulting timing and quantity scores are averaged, with that average then averaged with the no-program score to derive the overall free ridership score per measure:
+Consequently, the resulting timing and quantity scores are averaged to compute the T&Q_ADJ Score, with that average then averaged with the No-Program Score to derive the overall Final Free Ridership Score per measure: